Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-How are DRMs used in video games?
+How is DRM used in video games?

-Exist limits on the number of installations.
+There are restrictions on the number of installations.
 Some DRMs limit the number of times you can install the game on different devices.

 This post doesn't have any additions from the author yet.